sb-ncbr/rings-conformation-validation/README.md

    - **Windows Operating System**:
      - Make sure you have the .NET environment installed (version 4.0 and above).
 By default, they are on all up-to-date Windows operating systems.

-6. **Download the PDB copy
+6. **Download the PDB copy**
-    - Copy the pdb dataset from [HERE](https://doi.org/10.58074/hy79-qc22) into the folder of your choice on your computer
+    - Download the pdb dataset archive from [HERE](https://doi.org/10.58074/hy79-qc22) and extract it into the folder of your choice on your computer

-7. **Download CCP4 files
+7. **Download CCP4 files**
     - Change the directory to <electron_density_coverage_analysis>
     - Create a folder <ccp4> inside this directory
-    - Copy all the ccp4 files from [HERE](https://doi.org/10.58074/hy79-qc22) into <ccp4> folder
+    - Download the ccp4 archive from [HERE](https://doi.org/10.58074/hy79-qc22) and extract it into <ccp4> folder you have just created

+8. **Download Chemical Component Dictionary**
+    - Download components.cif.gz into the project root folder <rings-conformation-validation>.
+Do not extract the file from the archive.

 ### Executing program

 1. **Run PrepareDataset.py**:
+    - Navigate into project root folder <rings-conformation-validation>.
     - Before proceeding, make sure you have downloaded the copy of the PDB into your local machine.
+    - Make sure you have components.cif.gz in your current working directory
     - [PQ Command Line version](https://webchem.ncbr.muni.cz/Platform/PatternQuery) (last version 1.1.23.12.27) is included in this project.

         ```